rotemor/ArmTemplateGenerator/README.md

 This is a very first setp for a full ARM template generator with UI and maybe deployment

-At the moment I’m just spitting out JSON Arm template based on Class Model I’m creating
+At the moment Iâ€™m just spitting out JSON Arm template based on Class Model Iâ€™m creating

-### Any help is welcome :)
+### Any help is welcome
+>-(-:{}

 [RotemOr](http://www.cloudfighter.com)